 What’s the state of interface stability for 2.x.x?¶

 Within Synapse, backward-incompatible changes are made at major release numbers.
 For example, the newly released 2.0.0 version of Synapse does contain some backward incompatible changes.
 However, these types of changes are not made lightly and are only undertaken for tangible benefits to performance, scalability, and data modeling.
-See Synapse Changelog for a detailed breakdown of backward incompatible changes and the reasoning behind each.
+See changelog for a detailed breakdown of backward incompatible changes and the reasoning behind each.
 Where possible, interfaces will be marked as deprecated in the previous minor release to provide situational awareness to developers.
 Additionally, any backward incompatible changes to the Synapse data model will only occur at a minor release.
 As such, minor releases may require Synapse components, such as a Cortex, to undergo a migration process.

 Within the Synapse 2.x.x release line, we are committed to maintaining a stable and backward-compatible release process.
 Public-facing interfaces such as Storm, the HTTPS API, and the Telepath API will not be changed in any way that will break existing deployments.
 The data model will only be updated with additions which do not change existing property names or relationships.